-- (1) reviewed and discussed the Compensation $\,$ Discussion and Analysis included in this proxy statement with management; and - (2) based on the review and discussions referred to in paragraph (1) above, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in the Company's proxy statement relating to the 2007 Annual Meeting of shareholders.
+- (1) reviewed and discussed the Compensation Discussion and Analysis included in this proxy statement with management; and - (2) based on the review and discussions referred to in paragraph (1) above, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in the Company's proxy statement relating to the 2008 Annual Meeting of shareholders.

-During the year ended December 31, 2006, the Compensation Committee was comprised of Donald G. Drapkin, Paul G. Savas and Mehmet C. Oz.
-On December 19, 2006, the Board of Directors elected Michael A. Weiner to replace Mehmet C. Oz on the Committee.
-The events described in this report occurred after Michael A. Weiner replaced Mehmet C. Oz on the Compensation Committee.
+During the period January 1, 2007 through May 30, 2007, the Compensation Committee was comprised of Donald G. Drapkin, Paul G. Savas and Michael A. Weiner.
+On May 30, 2007, the Board of Directors elected Steven L. Fasman to replace retiring director Donald G. Drapkin on the Committee.
+Some events described in this report occurred after Steven L. Fasman replaced Donald G. Drapkin on the Compensation Committee.

-Respectfully submitted by the Compensation Committee, Donald G. Drapkin Paul G. Savas Michael A. Weiner
+Respectfully submitted by the Compensation Committee, Steven L. Fasman Paul G. Savas Michael A. Weiner